exploring self-realization, sacred personhood, and full humanity

 It will escape no one’s notice that our current political climate is but a pebble’s toss from the chaos of Florence.
 The problem with a poisonous spirit of partisanship is that nobody wants to live in a world like that.
 It's too corrosive to the human spirit.

 Case in point, where is the humor in society today?
 We don’t laugh anymore.
-We used to have lots of good quality, good spirited, comedy-variety shows on tv, but they’re all gone now.
+Everything's dark politics now.
+We used to have lots of good quality, good spirited, comedy-variety shows on tv, but they’re all gone.
 I still recall the horsing around by Dean Martin and Sammy Davis, Jr., with the latter jumping into Dean's arms; or when Sammy, laughing so much, would sing, "I'm dreaming of a white Christmas."
 It was very funny, and they had such a good time spoofing this.

 Today this would be called racist.
 Everything is called racist today.
-How pathetic, and how tired I am of this empty charge by the "holier than thou" crowd.
-Playing the "R" card is what you do when you've lost on the merits of the case and you have nothing of substance left to say.
-The only so-called humor that survives is the late-night rancorous roast of national leaders.
-Instead of laughing, we've become a nation of radical partisans, ricocheting from one faux outrage to the next; and we're all outraged out.
+How pathetic, and how tired I am of this empty charge by the "holier than thou" totalitarians.
+Playing the "R" card is what you do when you've lost on the merits of the case and have nothing of substance left to say.
+The only so-called humor that survives is the late-night rancorous and poisonous roast of national leaders.
+Instead of laughing, we've become a nation of radical 1984 partisans, ricocheting from one faux outrage to the next; and we're all outraged out.